 By setting your own boundaries and enforcing them, you safeguard yourself, your experience and your reality.
 Your reality is not open to dispute, and it is absurd for someone else to tell you what you think, feel, experience or intend; or who you are.
 An appropriate response in such a case would be to tell them they do not know what is inside of you.
 In gaslighting relationships where the objective is to manipulate power and gain control of you, you will not make any headway with reason or logic.
 In a relationship of equality, there is no sense of internal confusion or disorientation.

-If you are experiencing any form of gaslighting or suspect it, draw firm boundaries and seek the professional relationship counseling support from a relationship counselor who can help you understand your relationship distress and guide you to healthier connections.
+If you are experiencing any form of gaslighting or suspect it, draw firm boundaries and seek professional support from a relationship counselor.
+You may benefit greatly from consulting someone who can help you understand your relationship distress and help you move towards healing.